• Skip to primary navigation

 If You’re Coming From Banff For The Day, Consider Bringing Food With You

 That’s pretty much it for cheaper dining options in Lake Louise, It is very limited compared to Banff, to be honest there are only a few other dining options altogether.
-If you are on a tight budget and coming on a day trip from Banff you might want to bring food with you.
-Your best bet might be sandwiches from Subway or pick up something from Safeway to make yourself a bagged lunch or picnic if weather permits.
+If you are on a tight budget and coming on a day trip from Banff or Canmore, consider bringing food with you.
+The main grocery stores in Banff are IGA and Nestor’s Market and Safeway or Save On Foods in Canmore.
+You can pick up items to make your own bagged lunch or picnic.
+Most of the grocery stores have a selection of pre-made grab and go items and deli selections.

 Written by: